rrgupta/WORDLE-VISION/README.md

 As a fan of the game myself, I've done some quick analytics to try and help guide you.

+Final output is a text file of 60 words (best_guesses.txt) that are good initial guesses when playing Wordle.
+The list can, with manual curation, be pared down further to only the more common words used in the game.

 Python 3
 --------